dgraph-io/dgraph/wiki/content/query-language/index.md

 ```

 The available tokenizers are currently `term, exact, int, float, geo, date, datetime`.
 All of them except `exact` are the default tokenizers for their respective data types.

-At times, you may want to rebuild the index for a predicate.
-You can achieve that by a simple GET request to the dgraph server: `admin/index?attr=yourpredicate`.

 ### Reverse Edges
 Each graph edge is unidirectional.
 It points from one node to another.
 A lot of times,  you wish to access data in both directions, forward and backward.
 Instead of having to send edges in both directions, you can use the `@reverse` keyword at the end of a uid (entity) field declaration in the schema file.
 This specifies that the reverse edge should be automatically generated.
 For example, if we want to add a reverse edge for `directed_by` predicate, we should have a schema file as follows.